sovware/directorist/readme.txt

 * Fix - Select2 automatic selected when clicking on the input box
 * Fix - Compatibility issue with PHP 8
 * Fix - Country restriction issue on add listing page
-* Fix - Theme and Extension installation issue in wordpress.com hosted sites - pending
+* Fix - Theme and Extension installation issue in wordpress.com hosted sites
 * Fix - The tag Icon can not be changed in a single listing (Issue #1270)
 * Fix - Creating more than one tag from add listing page
 * Fix - Search issue with default radius (PR #1315)